Jumping Jules Poetry

 Second place in the Dreich Chapbook Competition with Quicksand!
 More on blog

 I'm delighted to tell you my poem If I Can't is a winning poem in the Hidden Voices National Poetry Day competition 2019.
-More on blog
+More on blog.

 Go to my blog find out about my newspaper article in Cambridge News and read it here

 So thrilled Brian Moses has asked me to be a guest poet on his blog

 'This is sadly so true'